Josip Uhač

-Early years
+Early years and education

 Uhač was born in Brseč (Moschiena) in what is now Croatia.
 He was educated at the seminary of Fiume, the seminary of Venice, the seminary of Gorizia, and the Pontifical Roman Seminary in Rome.
 He also attended the Pontifical Lateran University in Rome from 1945 to 1954 where he revived a doctorate in theology in 1951 and a doctorate in canon law in 1954.
 While at the Pontifical Lateran University he concurrently studied at the Pontifical Ecclesiastical Academy in Rome where he studied diplomacy.

 He was ordained to the priesthood on 16 April 1949 in Rome.
 After his ordination in Rome he did pastoral ministry in the church of S. Girolamo degli Illirici and further studies, 1949-1954.
 He joined the Vatican diplomatic service on 1 March 1954.
 He served as secretary of the nunciature in Panamá.
 He was created a Privy chamberlain supernumerary on 25 March 1955.
 He served as secretary of the nunciature in Egypt, auditor of the nunciature in Germany, of the nunciature in Spain.
 He was named counselor of the nunciature in 1967-1970.
 He was created Prelate of honour of His Holiness on 16 February 1967.